 Mesothlioma can be further classified by cell type.
 These mesothelioma tumors may be categorized as being benign or malignant, epithelial, sarcomatoid, or biphasic, or as one of several other less common cell variants.
 Examination of the tumor cells, known as histology, can help doctors determine the type of cancer and what treatments will best help the patient.

-Histology, the study of cells, is used in medicine to aid in diagnoses.
-For cancers, like mesothelioma, examining the cells of a tumor or a suspected tumor can tell a doctor if the patient has cancer, if it is malignant.
+Histology is the study of cells, and it is commonly used to aid diagnosis.
+For cancers like mesothelioma, examining the cells of a suspected tumor can tell a doctor if the patient has cancer, if it is malignant.
 In some cases, these cells can also help determine where the cancer originated.
 Mesothelioma cells are notoriously difficult to diagnose.
 They don’t always look different from other cancer cells.
-For example, pleural mesothelioma cells look a lot like lung cancer cells.
+For example, pleural mesothelioma cells look very similar to lung cancer cells.

-To determine cell type for mesothelioma, a patient needs a biopsy.
-A sample of fluid or tissue is taken from an area of the body thought to have a tumor or from a known tumor, the sample will be taken directly from that.
+A biopsy is necessary to determine cell type for mesothelioma.
+A sample of fluid or tissue is taken from an area of the body thought to have a tumor.
+If there is a known tumor, the sample will be taken directly from that.
 The tissue sample is prepared on a microscope slide and stained to reveal the individual cells.
-A pathologist examines the cells and attempts to identify them to aid in diagnosis and treatment.
+A pathologist then examines the cells and attempts to identify them for proper diagnosis.

-Immunohistochemistry, a type of histology, uses antibodies to stain tissue and fluid samples.
-These antibodies attach to specific antigens, or proteins on certain types of cancer cells.
-Using immunohistochemistry, a pathologist can target one particular cancer cell type and either confirm or rule out its presence in a biopsy sample.
+Immunohistochemistry, a branch of histology, uses antibodies to stain tissue and fluid samples.
+These antibodies attach to specific antigens or proteins on certain types of cancer cells.
+Using immunohistochemistry, a pathologist can target one particular cancer cell type, either confirming the cancer or ruling it out.

 Benign and Malignant Cells

-When a pathologist studies the cells from a person with mesothelioma, he or she looks for the type of cell in the tumor: epithelial, sarcomatoid, or both.
-Epithelial cells are most common and are found in 50 to 70 percent of malignant mesothelioma tumors.
-They have certain physical characteristics that can be seen under a microscope, including large nuclei and branching patterns in how they grow.
+When a pathologist studies the cells from a person with mesothelioma, he or she looks for the type of cell in the tumor.
+These cells may be epithelial, sarcomatoid, or both.
+Epithelial cells are the most common type and are found in 50 to 70 percent of malignant mesothelioma tumors.
+These cells have certain physical characteristics, like large nuclei and distinctive branching patterns, that are discernible under a microscope.